Skip to main content

 • How much does an ADU cost in Mill Creek, WA in 2026?

-Turn-key ADUs in Mill Creek run roughly $295–$465 per square foot all-in for 2026 contracts, depending on lot access, foundation type, and finish package.
-A 600 sqft one-bedroom DADU typically closes between $215K and $310K including permits, side-sewer connection, and electrical service work.
-The biggest swing factors in Mill Creek are soils (pier-and-beam adds $18–32K over a slab), required stormwater detention on lots over 2,000 sqft of impervious, and whether a panel upgrade to 200A is needed.
+Turn-key ADUs in Mill Creek run $300–$400 per square foot all-in for 2026 contracts.
+A 600 sqft one-bedroom DADU typically closes between $180K and $240K including permits, side-sewer connection, and electrical service work.
+Cost swing factors in Mill Creek: soils (pier-and-beam adds $18–32K over a slab), required stormwater detention on lots over 2,000 sqft of impervious, and whether a panel upgrade to 200A is needed.
 Our Mill Creek feasibility report gives you a ±15% number in two weeks for $1,500, credited to the build contract.

 • How long does the ADU permit take in Mill Creek?

 Median Mill Creek ADU permit issuance is currently 8–16 weeks from a clean submittal in 2026, faster on pre-engineered catalog plans.
-The bottlenecks are almost never the zoning review — they are side-sewer capacity letters, drainage review on lots with steep slopes, and addressing assignments.
+The bottlenecks are almost never zoning — they are side-sewer capacity letters, drainage review on lots with steep slopes, and addressing.
 We pull a pre-application meeting with Mill Creek planning before drawings start, which typically saves one full review cycle (4–6 weeks).
-RCW 36.70A.681 requires most WA jurisdictions to permit ADUs ministerially when zoning is met, which has trimmed median timelines roughly 30% versus 2022.
+RCW 36.70A.681 requires WA jurisdictions to permit ADUs ministerially when zoning is met, which has trimmed median timelines roughly 30% versus 2022.

 • What size DADU can I build on my Mill Creek lot?

 Under HB 1337 / RCW 36.70A.681, Mill Creek must allow at least one DADU up to 1,000 sqft on any residential lot zoned for single-family, with height to 24 ft and standard 5 ft side/rear setbacks unless local code is more permissive.
-Many Mill Creek zones allow a second ADU (a stacked DADU or AADU + DADU combo).
-Your ceiling is usually lot coverage, not the 1,000 sqft cap — once you add the primary house footprint plus the new DADU plus impervious driveway and walks, you frequently hit the lot-coverage ratio before the size cap.
+Many Mill Creek zones allow a second ADU (stacked DADU or AADU + DADU).
+Your ceiling is usually lot coverage, not the 1,000 sqft cap — primary footprint + DADU + impervious drive often hits the coverage ratio first.
 Our zoning lookup checks both.

 • Do I need to live on the property to build a Mill Creek ADU?

-No. Owner-occupancy requirements were preempted statewide by RCW 36.70A.681 — Mill Creek cannot impose an owner-occupancy condition on either the primary or accessory unit.
-That means you can build a DADU and rent both units, build a DADU for a family member while living off-site, or build to sell.
-Short-term rentals (≤30 days) are still governed by local STR codes, which vary; long-term rentals (30+ days) face no special restriction beyond standard landlord-tenant law (RCW 59.18).
+No. Owner-occupancy requirements were preempted statewide by RCW 36.70A.681 — Mill Creek cannot impose an owner-occupancy condition on either unit.
+You can build a DADU and rent both units, build for a family member while living off-site, or build to sell.
+Short-term rentals (≤30 days) are still governed by local STR codes; long-term rentals (30+ days) face no special restriction beyond standard landlord-tenant law (RCW 59.18).

 • Can I subdivide and sell the ADU separately in Mill Creek?

-Yes, in most Mill Creek zones, since the 2023 unit-lot subdivision and condominiumization changes paired with HB 1110 middle-housing reform.
-The two common pathways are: (1) unit-lot subdivision — carving a new fee-simple lot around the DADU, requires a short plat (~4–6 months) and shared-driveway easements; (2) condominium declaration under RCW 64.34 — faster (~2 months) but lenders sometimes resist financing a 2-unit condo.
-We model both at feasibility because the right answer depends on your hold-vs-sell horizon and current lender appetite.
+Yes, in most Mill Creek zones, since the 2023 unit-lot subdivision and condominiumization changes paired with HB 1110.
+Two pathways: (1) unit-lot subdivision — carving a fee-simple lot around the DADU, requires a short plat (~4–6 months) and shared-driveway easements; (2) condominium declaration under RCW 64.34 — faster (~2 months) but lenders sometimes resist a 2-unit condo.
+We model both at feasibility because the right answer depends on hold-vs-sell horizon and current lender appetite.

-• What is the rental income from a Mill Creek ADU?
+• What rental income will a Mill Creek ADU generate?

 • Will an ADU raise my Mill Creek property taxes?

 Yes, but predictably.
 The county assessor adds the marginal improvement value (typically 55–70% of construction cost, not 100%) to your assessed value, and the levy rate applies to that increment under RCW 84.40.0301.
-For a $270K-cost DADU in Mill Creek, expect roughly $1,900–$3,100/yr of additional property tax depending on your levy code area.
-The increment is partially offset because King and Pierce County both classify newly created ADUs into a single building-permit assessment cycle, not a full reassessment of the primary house.
+For a $210K-cost DADU in Mill Creek, expect roughly $1,900–$3,100/yr of additional property tax depending on your levy code area.
+The primary residence assessment is not reopened — only the new improvement is added.

 • What's the first step to build an ADU in Mill Creek?